 The assessment committee may seek additional information about you or your application.
-They may do this from within the Commonwealth including relevant Australian diplomatic missions and representatives overseas, even if the sources are not nominated by you as referees.
-The assessment committee may also consider information about you or your application that is available through the normal course of business.
+They may do this from a range of sources including within the Commonwealth including relevant Australian diplomatic missions and representatives overseas, even if the sources are not nominated by you as referees.